 Innovation in Education Awards

-In support of the Plan for Pitt and its continued goal of advancing academic excellence at the University of Pittsburgh, the Provost’s Advisory Council on Instructional Excellence (ACIE) again invites proposals from University faculty for the Innovation in Education Awards.
-The 2024 awards will recognize faculty for projects that represent advances over existing methods to promote and support student learning.
+In support of the Plan for Pitt and its continued goal of advancing academic excellence at the University of Pittsburgh, the Provost’s Advisory Council on Instructional Excellence (ACIE) again invites proposals from University faculty for projects to enhance teaching by fostering new instructional approaches, techniques, or activities that represent advances over existing methods to promote and support student learning.

 We encourage proposals from all schools and disciplines, and from a wide range of perspectives, approaches, and ideas.
 While we aim to provide flexibility for applicants, we offer the following as examples of broad thematic areas to consider in framing the direction of applications.